OCHA-DAP/hdx-python-database/docs/main.md

     # Build SQLAlchemy url from dictionary of parameters
     result = Database.get_sqlalchemy_url(**TestDatabase.params)

+The Base and Database classes should be imported from hdx.database but their implementations are currently under hdx.database.database and that is where they are shown in the API documentation.

 ## PostgreSQL specific

 There is a PostgreSQL specific call that only returns when the PostgreSQL database